AbdullahHanfi/Extend-LinkedIn-Jobs/README.md

 Solution:

--   take URL and put in new tap.
+-   take URL and put in new tab.

 ## Configuration